DarioAlessioR/oop_school_library/README.md

 - Each class should be saved in a separate file.

+## Getting Started
+Prerequisites
+Get a local copy by clonning this repo.

+You need to have a code editor to be able to run the code.

+To run the code please use the "Code Runner" VSCode extension OR ruby main.rb in the terminal

 ## Built With:
 Major languages: Ruby
 Technologies used: VSC, Github, Gitflow